kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/explainability.md

 ## Common Interpretation Pitfalls

 - **Don't assume correlation = causation:**
-  High scores show model importance, not real-world causality For example, "black clothing" might correlate with churn, but color isn't the cause
+  High scores show model importance, not real-world causality.
+  For example, "black clothing" might correlate with churn, but color isn't the cause.
 - **Consider data distribution:**
-  Rare cohorts may show extreme `targets` with small `populations` Focus on cohorts with both significant population AND divergent targets
+  Rare cohorts may show extreme `targets` with small `populations`.
+  Focus on cohorts with both significant population AND divergent targets.
 - **Missing cohort analysis:**
-  Not all columns have cohort analysis (some semantic types unsupported) Text and ID columns typically only appear in local view
+  Not all columns have a cohort analysis since some semantic types are unsupported.
+  For example, text and ID columns typically only appear in local view.